ormai/obsidian-css-snippets/README.md

 ### Images

-Images have rounded corners, nice hover effect, drop shadow and they can be aligned.
+Images have rounded corners, nice hover effect, shadows and they can be aligned.

 ```markdown
 ![[image.png|center|500]]